Tailoring Germanium Heterostructures for Quantum Devices with Machine Learning

 \paragraph{Ge+ for hybrid systems.--} To demonstrate the advantage of Ge+, we analyze the hybrid superconducting-semiconducting system sketched in Fig. \ref{fig:asq}(a).
-Specifically, we consider an Andreev spin qubit~\cite{Bargerbos2023,Hays2021,Kurilovich2021} confined in a Josephson junction with a semiconducting channel of length $L$ and two superconducting regions with superconducting gap $\Delta$ and phase difference $\varphi$.
+Specifically, we consider an Andreev spin qubit (ASQ)~\cite{Bargerbos2023,Hays2021,Kurilovich2021} confined in a Josephson junction with a semiconducting channel of length $L$ and two superconducting regions with superconducting gap $\Delta$ and phase difference $\varphi$.
+We note that a recent analysis of Ge ASQ~\cite{Coppini2026} shows that unstrained Ge already significantly outperforms $\varepsilon$-Ge providing larger spin splittings $\delta\epsilon$ due to larger SOI.

 We assume the chemical potential $\mu\gg\Delta$, such that the Hamiltonian within the three regions can be linearized in momentum close to $\mu$.
 We neglect quantization effects arising from the width $W$ of the junction by assuming $W\to\infty$, i.e., $k=0$ along that direction~\cite{Coppini2026}.
 The cubic SOI in Ge gives rise to two different Fermi velocities $v_\pm=v \pm\delta v/2$ for the spins providing a spin-split bound state at no magnetic field.
 Larger spin splittings, approaching the GHz regime, can enable efficient microwave control and readout of the superconducting spin qubit.
 Here, we evaluate $v_\pm$ from the full diagonalization of $H_{k\cdot p}$.
 The spin-splitting energy is~\cite{Note1},

 where $E_L = \hbar v/L$, and $\epsilon$ is the $\varphi$-dependent energy of the bound state at $\delta v=0$.
 Notably, $|\delta v|\approx(4\beta_2/\gamma)\mu/\hbar$ to lowest order of the chemical potential~\cite{Note1}.
 In short junctions, i.e. $L\ll\hbar v/\Delta$, the spin splitting is